 Sony has notoriously awful menus.
 Like the worst I’ve ever seen.
 It’s as if they threw every available option in a bucket and then pulled things out at random.
 Not that Fujifilm menus are a lot better (they’re actually organized in a way that makes sense), but adjusting settings on a Fujifilm makes you feel like you’re operating a camera.
 This was super important to me, someone who grew up on an old Pentax.

 You don’t have to navigate menus or program buttons to change common settings – they’re all knobs and switches on the Fuji cameras.
 It brings back the feel of an actual camera.
 You can see what your settings are just by glancing at the camera, and without turning the power on.
-Aperture, ISO, shutter, drive mode, metering, focus mode, exposure compensation – it’s all there with tangible controls that show you what’s set.
+Aperture, ISO, shutter, drive mode, focus mode, exposure compensation – it’s all there with tangible controls that show you what’s set.

 Why is this important?
 We’re supposed to be making pictures, not operating a computer.
 Anything, no matter how small, that makes this endeavor more enjoyable is worth more than gold.

 The newer Sony cameras and the professional Fujifilm cameras are sealed, but Fujifilm does a better job of keeping the elements out of those sensitive electronics.
 Ideal for those who spend time in tough conditions.

 On the Fujifilm vs Sony lenses too – my Sony lenses were quickly infiltrated with dust and I spent a good amount of time removing dust spots during post-processing.
 In fact, I spent more time doing this than anything else.
 Yes, I could have made a “dust map” and sent those lenses in for a cleaning after every trip, but that’s the thing.
 I shouldn’t have to be doing those things in the first place.